 Ishi means "man" in the Yana language.
 The anthropologist Alfred Kroeber gave this name to the man because in the Yahi culture, tradition demanded that he not speak his name or that of anyone who was dead.
 When asked his name, he said: "I have none, because there were no people to name me," meaning that no Yahi had ever spoken his name.
 He was taken in by anthropologists at the University of California, Berkeley, who both studied him and hired him as a research assistant.
 He lived most of his remaining five years in a university building in San Francisco.

 Come See Thousands of Returning Chinook Salmon!
-Every September, the streets of Oroville between Historic Downtown and the Feather River Fish Hatchery burst with fish-flavoured activities during the Annual Salmon Festival.
+Every September, the streets of Oroville between Historic Downtown and the Feather River Fish Hatchery burst with fish-flavored activities during the Annual Salmon Festival.

 Friday evening kicks off the celebration with a sit-down outdoor dinner above the Feather River featuring your choice of grilled fresh salmon or tasty tri-tip and all of the tasting trimmings including dessert.
 Live music for dancing or just listening!
 Advance tickets for the dinner are a must and available at the Chamber of Commerce or on line at www.salmonfestoroville.org.